Wilson's Prom Southern Circuit

 The security of carrying a personal locator beacon (PLB) to activate in the event of a life-threatening emergency, you can hire them through companies based in Melbourne.

 Our itineraries are based on staying in tents at designated campgrounds.
 There is the option (for an extra fee) of staying at one of the lighthouse cottages during the walk.
-Talk to our staff if you prefer an alternative to our classic 4-day itinerary

 All this information for hire gear & the relevant contacts are contained in the essential information guide you receive after booking, along with many other details such as recommended local accommodation.